NCBI-Codeathons/SWIGG/README.md

 ### Graph Rendering

-We used gephi to visualize this graph.
+We used Gephi to visualize this graph.
 We use the ??? settings, which optimizes graphs like this for human viewing, using physics-based rules to maximize distance between "strands".
 Here are some examples below (MHC region subsampled, HIV)

 ## Future Work
 This work can then be extrapolated to